 What are the consequences of not addressing operational energy distribution as an SoS?

 Presumably the DoD would stand a lesser chance of achieving operational energy goals without the focus that an SoS consideration and viewpoint provides.
-Specifically, what risks are inherent if an ad-hoc operational energy management approach is used when forecasting potentially unstable energy supply lines and sources of generation, and price volatility?
+Specifically, what risks are inherent if an ad-hoc operational energy management approach is used when forecasting potentially unstable energy supply lines and sources of generation and price volatility?
 Also, if potentially increasing portions of budget are allocated to operational energy distribution what needed capabilities or operational readiness are reduced in that scenario?
-The recent land based conflicts U.S. armed forces have been involved with may not provide an accurate picture of operational energy distribution costs and logistics for potential future theaters of operation.
+The recent land based conflicts U.S. armed forces have been involved in may not provide an accurate picture of operational energy distribution costs and logistics for potential future theaters of operation.

 What are the challenges to treating this as a system of systems, both technically and programmatically?

-The challenges regarding system development across domains presents a unique technical challenge in terms of interfaces, standardization and integration.
+The challenges regarding system development across domains presents a unique technical challenge in terms of interfaces, standardization, and integration.
 However, aside from the technical challenges there are major concerns with the implementation of a governance structure that will abide by the necessary laws and statutes while providing the required oversight and authority to enforce the system of systems methodology.
-Many challenges that may arise revolve around the perceived infringement of current tasks, dollars and responsibilities.
-Thus the need to focus heavily on the governance implementation, especially for the SoS programs being implemented post-development and deployment (ie Operational Energy).
+Many challenges that may arise revolve around the perceived infringement of current tasks, dollars, and responsibilities.
+Thus the need to focus heavily on the governance implementation, especially for the SoS programs being implemented post-development and deployment (i.e., Operational Energy).

 Literature Review and Methods